Loving Your Pet: Owning Your First Cat

-First of all, you need to use tasty treats so that the cat can be rewarded for carrying out a desired action.
+First of all, you need to use tasty treats so that the cat can be rewarded for carrying out the desired action.
 Small chunks of tuna or cat treats are a good choice in this instance.

 With repetition and reward it’s possible to make your cat sit and also come to you on command when called – but remember, practice makes perrrrfect (pun intended, this time).

-Persuasion as opposed to punishment is the best way to train your cat.
+Persuasion, as opposed to punishment, is the best way to train your cat.